ikeda042/CytoMatic4/README.md

 $$arg \max (\mathbf{w}^\mathrm{T}\Sigma \mathbf{w}), \|\mathbf{w}\| = 1$$

-To solve this maximization problem under the given constraints, I employ the method of Lagrange multipliers.
+To solve this maximization problem under the given constraints, we employ the method of Lagrange multipliers.
 This technique introduces an auxiliary function, known as the Lagrange function, to find the extrema of a function subject to constraints.
 Below is the formulation of the Lagrange multipliers method as applied to the problem:

 $$\cal{L}(\mathbf{w},\lambda) = \mathbf{w}^\mathrm{T}\Sigma \mathbf{w} - \lambda(\mathbf{w}^\mathrm{T}\mathbf{w}-1)$$